Measures to be undertaken for eyecare during the current era of digital and online!

 Article also available in :

-Dr. Nikhil Mali
+Dr Nikhil Mali

 3. Drink water when thirsty.
 Avoid drinking a lot of water at a time, also, don’t restrict the urge for going to the toilet.

 4. Seating arrangements should be ergonomic.
-Computer monitor should be kept 1 to 1.5 feet away from the eyes and below the eye level.
+Computer monitor should be 1 to 1.5 feet away from the eyes and below the eye level.

 5. Air circulation and lighting should be adequate in the room while working.